 Tiffany & Company is a prestigious company and Customs & Border Protection's work in stopping these counterfeit goods ensures there is no negative impact on the famous Tiffany brand.

-A second shipment of one box was stopped and examined by Customs & Border Protection Compliance Assurance officers on 5 August 2009.
+A second shipment of one box was stopped and examined by Customs and Border Protection Compliance Assurance officers on 5 August 2009.

 Both consignments were confirmed by Compliance Assurance officers as containing thousands of counterfeit Tiffany products along with associated packaging and care instructions. ("The attention to detail in the packaging makes it especially difficult for consumers to spot a fake.")
 The goods were formally seized and Tiffany was notified.